-Until recently I was working on analysing PCR-free RNA-seq data sets for several species of malaria parasites, including Plasmodium falciparum and Plasmodium knowlesi.
-We're hoping analysis of these data sets will be useful for many researchers in the malaria community, as they include features that were previously undetected due to the high AT-content of the parasite genomes.
+Prior to joining CASM, I was in the Malaria programme, where I was working on analysing PCR-free RNA-seq data sets for several species of malaria parasites, including Plasmodium falciparum and Plasmodium knowlesi.
+We’re hoping analysis of these data sets will be useful for many researchers in the malaria community, as they include features that were previously undetected due to the high AT-content of the parasite genomes.

-Prior to that I spent just over a year in the R&D team in the Wellcome Trust Sanger Institute, where I worked on developing molecular biology protocols that use high throughput DNA sequencing platforms.
-Highlights of this year included a project to implement higher throughput and lower cost RNA-seq, and the implementation of the PCR-free RNA-seq protocol ("DAFT-seq") I developed in my PhD within our DNA pipelines.
+Before that, I spent just over a year in the R&D team in the Wellcome Trust Sanger Institute, where I worked on developing molecular biology protocols that use high throughput DNA sequencing platforms.
+Highlights of this year included a project to implement higher throughput and lower cost RNA-seq, and the implementation of the PCR-free RNA-seq protocol (“DAFT-seq”) I developed in my PhD within our DNA pipelines.

 In my PhD project I worked on methods to study gene expression in malaria parasites using high-throughput DNA sequencing technologies (RNA-seq).
 I was jointly supervised by Matt Berriman and Julian Rayner, and interacted with researchers in the Parasite Genomics team and Malaria Programme at the Institute.
 I developed a PCR-free RNA-seq protocol (“DAFT-seq”) to handle the RNA from AT-rich malaria parasite transcriptomes.

-In my spare time I'm activity involved with science outreach in Cambridge, and in 2009-11 I was the student president of Cambridge Hands-On Science (CHaOS).
-Now I'm trying a range of other outreach activities, including communicating science by the medium of stand-up comedy!
+In my spare time I’m activity involved with science outreach in Cambridge, and I was the student president of Cambridge Hands-On Science (CHaOS).
+Now I’m trying a range of other outreach activities, including communicating science by the medium of stand-up comedy!